arunpraba/reactjs.org/src/content/reference/react/useDeferredValue.md

 However, this only helps if the `SlowList` props are *the same* as during the previous render.
 The problem you're facing now is that it's slow when they're *different,* and when you actually need to show different visual output.

 Concretely, the main performance problem is that whenever you type into the input, the `SlowList` receives new props, and re-rendering its entire tree makes the typing feel janky.
-In this case, `useDeferredValue` lets you prioritize updating the input (which must be fast) over updating the result list (which is allowed to be slower):
+In this case, `useDeferredValue` enables you prioritize updating the input (which must be fast) over updating the result list (which is allowed to be slower):

 ```js {3,7}
 function App() {